 Behavior

-■ Ostriches are more aggressive, and can bite with their beaks or lash out with their strong legs on feeling threatened.
+Ostriches are more aggressive than emus.
+They can bite with their beaks or lash out with their strong legs when they feel threatened.
 This is a major risk during the breeding season.

 Farming

-■ Ostriches produce around 60 – 70 lb of meat, with less fat.
-Their larger feathers are more suited for fashion and decorative articles.
-They produce a small amount of oil, but their feathers and skin are in high demand, especially because the latter produces high-quality leather.
-However, ostrich chicks have a higher mortality rate, and their eggs have lower hatchability than emus.
+Ostriches produce around 60 to 70 lb of meat, with less fat than emus.
+Their larger feathers are more suited for fashion and decorative items.
+They produce a small amount of oil, but their feathers and skin are in high demand, especially because ostrich skin produces high-quality leather.
+However, ostrich chicks have a higher mortality rate, and their eggs have lower hatchability than those of emus.

 To sum up, the emu is the second-largest bird in the world, native to Australia, and is farmed less frequently (mostly for oil).
-On the other hand, the ostrich is the largest bird on the Earth, which is native to Africa, and commonly farmed for its skin, feathers, and meat.
+The ostrich is the largest bird on Earth, native to Africa, and is commonly farmed for its skin, feathers, and meat.